krishnaKSA/Linux-Kernel/LDD3/Chapter2_Building and running modules.md

 Printk -> similar to printf , but kernel needs its own printf function because it runs by itself, without help of c library.
 After insmod has loaded the program, the module can access the kernel's public symbols.
 KERN_ALERT is used to make the message show up with high priority (otherwise it might not show up anywhere).

+**Difference Between a Kernel Module and an Application**

+-> While not all applications are event-driven, every kernal module is -> An application can be lazy in how it is destroyed with releasing resources, while the exit of a module must carefully undo everything from the init() function or the pieces will remain until the system is rebooted
+-> Faults are handled safely in applications, but they can easily cause a whole system crash in a kernel module -> A module runs in kernel space, where an application runs in user space Unloading is nice - it allows you to develop without rebooting the system every time you make changes to it.
+The only functions a kernel module can use are the ones exported by the kernel.
+There are no libraries to link to.

+Due to the lack of libraries, the only includes should come from the kernel source tree, and usual c header files should never be used.

+**Kernal Space versus User Space
+Differences:**

+Privilege Level - User space is low, while kernal space has high permission level Each mode has its own memory mapping and address space User space will go into kernel space for system calls and interrupts

 **Concurrency in Kernel:**
 -> Linux system run multiple processes, more than one of which can be trying to user your driver at the same time.
 Most devices are capable of interrupting the processors.
 ->Interrupt handler runs asynchronously and can be invoked at the same time when your deriver is trying to do somethign else.